RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ## Shortlist

-### Proposed Design: Plan G: Single Register Machine
+### Proposed Design: Plan G: Sparse Register Machine

-A portable register machine with a single visible register.
+A portable register machine with very few visible registers.

 This plan is moderately easy to implement but factoring is not especially easy.

 Performance is good and native compilation is possible.
 A simple versatile platform.

-For ongoing experiments see 'dev/fvm/x86/srm.s'.
+For ongoing experiments see 'dev/fvm/x86/tvm.s'.

+This is now the front-runner for FVM 2.0.
+Other virtual machines could easily be virtualized on top of the sparse register machine, so the adoption of this approach does not preclude the use of stack-based languages.

 ### Proposed Design: Plan A: Improved Stack Machine